 work, energy, machine – definitions

-Key Equations from Work, Energy, Power & Simple Machines chapter
+Key Equations of Work, Energy, Power & Simple Machines

-Here we enlist important key equations from the Work, Energy, Power & Simple Machines chapter.
+Here we enlist important key equations or formulas from the Work, Energy, Power & Simple Machines chapter.
 Equations related to Work, Power and the Work-Energy Theorem Let’s examine how doing work on an object changes the object’s energy.
-We will use cases related to a piece of rock to apply different equations from work & energy.
-Equation […]
+We will use cases related to a piece of rock to apply different equations from work & […]

 How to Calculate the Mechanical Advantage of a screw – formula